JINHXu/CoNLL03_SpaCy_v3/README.md

 ## Models

 * The English models were trained with the CoNLL-2003 English data, the models were trained on local machine on CPU.
-Part of the experiment was also performed on Google Colab (the best model `cnn_glove_small` was also trained on Colab, though training on Colab is not recommended).
+Part of the experiment was also performed on Google Colab (the benchmark model `cnn_glove_small` was trained both on Colab and on my computer, training on Colab is slower so not recommended).<br>

-The model with the best performance during training was `cnn_glove_small`, achieved F-score as good as 0.9281870165.<br>
+The benchmark model without a doubt showed the highest f-score during training, and the evaluation results:<br>
+(the best model I configured in the experiments also presented relatively high f-score during training, around 0.1 smaller than that of the benchmark model )

 ```
-TOK     -
+TOK     100.00
-NER P   87.49
+NER P   89.20
-NER R   86.70
+NER R   89.24
-NER F   87.10
+NER F   89.22
-SPEED   13993
+SPEED   13745
 ```

    _Go to [eng](https://github.com/JINHXu/CoNLL03_SpaCy_v3/tree/main/eng)_

 * The German models were trained with the CoNLL-2003 German data, the models were trained locally on CPU, though for transformer models, trianing on CPU is suggested against.
 Training transformer models on GPU can be 3-4X faster.

-The model with the best performance during training was `transformer`, achieved F-score as good as 0.8721599832.<br>
+The model with the best performance during training was the transformer-based model `transformer`, it achieved F-score as good as 0.8721599832 during training.<br>

 Evaluation on testb:
 ```
 TOK     100.00